How To Use My Fitness Pal For Weight Loss Success

-My Fitness Pal is way to track and monitor your health and fitness goals.
-You can track the calories you consume, the calories you burn and your macros (percentages of protein, carbs and fat intake).
+My Fitness Pal is app to track and monitor your health and fitness goals.
+You can track the calories you consume, the calories you burn and your macros (percentages of protein, carbs, and fat intake).
 You can take it a step further and add friends to help keep you motivated and write on their “wall”.
-It’s fitness social media: there are message boards, support forums and recipe options.
+It’s fitness social media: there are message boards, support forums, and recipe options.

-MFP can be used as an app (correct me if I’m wrong but I believe it’s available on all phone models) and/or you can use the website.
-I have noticed that it looks a little different on each the iPhone, iPad and website but in the end it works the same.
+MFP can be used as an app and/or you can use the website.
+I have noticed that it looks a little different on each the iPhone, iPad, and website but in the end, it works the same.

-Logging my food is the most important thing I can do to stay on track.
+Logging food into My Fitness Pal recipes is the most important thing I can do to stay on track.
 I notice that on days where I don’t log – I let myself go.
 I don’t count at all if I don’t use my app and I usually overindulge on those days and pay for it by feeling sluggish for the next couple.
-Now for those of you who are overwhelmed with the idea of counting calories here is the beauty thing about My Fitness Pal – IT DOES IT FOR YOU.
+Now for those of you who are overwhelmed with the idea of counting calories here is the beautiful thing about My Fitness Pal – IT DOES IT FOR YOU.
 Here is how you do it:

 It’s really similar to food.
 Just click ” + Add Cardiovascular” and search for the exercise you just did.
 MFP then calculates your weight and height and gives you an idea on how much you burned.
 If you have a Fit Bit or a Heart Rate Monitor you can upload and input the exact amount of calories burned (I haven’t tried this yet).
 Since strength training is hard to determine the caloric burn for everyone, no calories are put in when you log under the strength part.
 You can keep track of your reps, max weight, fails, etc.

 Randa’s Tip: If you have a FitBit you can integrate it to automatically input your steps!
 How cool is that?
 PS – I have the FitBit Blaze and love it!